-Following a mammogram and some follow-up tests last August, Mrs. Chesonis-Gonzalez, 47, was diagnosed with stage 2 triple negative breast cancer, a particularly aggressive type of cancer that can metastasize rapidly.
+Following a mammogram and some follow-up tests in August 2020, Mrs. Chesonis-Gonzalez, 47, was diagnosed with stage 2 triple negative breast cancer, a particularly aggressive type of cancer that can metastasize rapidly.
 Her primary care physician had referred her to what she calls “the A-Team” at Miami Cancer Institute – oncologist / hematologist Grace Wang, M.D., and breast surgical oncologist Starr Mautner, M.D.

 For Mrs. Chesonis-Gonzalez, who works with children with emotional and behavioral disabilities, the news was like a punch in the stomach.
 “It was terrible, completely unexpected,” she says.

 Her previous year’s mammogram had detected no signs of breast cancer, and she has no family history.
 Yet the cancer had already spread via her lymph system into the axilla region between her armpit and breast, which is why she was feeling pain there.
 “I’m still young, I have two children, and suddenly I’m confronted with my own mortality,” she says, choking back tears.